 After a short flight from Lima to Iquitos, we were shuttled to the small town of Nauta, the departure point for the Delfin II—our floating home for the next several days.
-The ship was beautifully appointed, with polished wood decks, an inviting lounge area, and welcoming staff.
-The rooms are spacious and comfortable, with a huge window for optimal views.
-The meals we also wonderful, using only the best locally sourced ingredients and creative preparation.
+The ship was beautifully appointed, with polished wood decks, an inviting lounge area and welcoming staff.
+The rooms are spacious and comfortable with a huge window for optimal views.
+The meals were also wonderful, using only the best locally sourced ingredients and creative preparation.

 Each day we left the comfort of the Delfin II for excursions on the river.
-We took small skiff boats—seating 6-8 people, in addition to our Nat Hab trip leader and a Delfin staff naturalist.
-Both were expert at spotting wildlife and bringing us to just the right spot for the best views.
+We took small skiff boats, which seat 6–8 people in addition to our Nat Hab Expedition Leader and a Delfin staff naturalist.
+Both were expert at spotting wildlife and bringing us to just the right place for the best views.
 On the various excursions I saw beautiful birds, sloths, caiman, and several species of monkeys, including one that came so close I thought he might jump in the boat!
-However, my favorites were the grey and pink river dolphins that we spotted on several occasions.
+However, my favorites were the gray-and-pink river dolphins that we spotted on several occasions.
 I was even treated to my own personal dolphin spotting when a pink dolphin surfaced right outside my bedroom window.

-In addition to the wildlife spotting skiff rides, we were given the chance to participate in other activities, including fishing, kayaking, stand up paddle boarding, and even a quick swim in the Amazon.
-We also had the opportunity to learn more about the Amazon and its people and culture though onboard presentations by our Nat Hab trip leader and Delfin staff, and through a visit to a local village.
+In addition to the wildlife-spotting skiff rides, we were given the chance to participate in other activities, including fishing, kayaking, stand up paddle boarding, and even a quick swim in the Amazon.
+We also had the opportunity to learn more about the Amazon and its people and culture through onboard presentations by our Nat Hab Expedition Leader and Delfin staff, and through a visit to a local village.

 I can’t recommend this trip enough—it is truly a “bucket list” experience made all the more memorable thanks to the Nat Hab staff and luxurious accommodations on the Delfin II.

 By Debra Kathman, WWF